JieCheni/ATTN-MSC/README.md

-You can run the files starting with 'test_···.m" to see the clustering results of our ATTN-MSC.
+You can run the files starting with 'test" to see the clustering results of our ATTN-MSC.